Another Bengal BJP leader found hanging, CID probe ordered, NHRC seeks report

 has been launched to investigate the cause of death and whether outsiders from neighbouring state Jharkhand were involved.

+"I express my deepest condolences to the bereaved family.
+I along with millions of BJP karyakartas share grief of Dulal Kumar’s family.
+May God give his family the strength to withstand this irreparable loss.
+Om Shanti Shanti Shanti," the BJP president tweeted.

-Meanwhile, BJP national secretary Rahul Sinha demanded CBI probe into the death.
+Meanwhile, BJP national secretary Rahul Sinha demanded CBI probe into Dulal Kumar's death.
 “Trinamool Congress has lost ground in Purulia which is why they are using Maoists active in the area to kill our workers.
 We demand CBI inquiry into the killings,” he said.

 TMC MP Derek o’ Brien said that role of Bajrang Dal, Maoists or BJP will also be probed.
 “We strongly condemn this despicable killing.
 All angles must be probed.
 The perpetrators of this heinous act must be punished.
 What role did Jharkhand border have to play?
 What elements of Bajrang Dal, Maoist or BJP involved.
 Let the truth be found out through proper investigation,” he tweeted.